-This book was originally prepared in 2012 and updated recently in 2015.
-The objective of the present book is to present a complete and up - to - date coverage of composite laminates properties and literature reviews through the usage of a wide spectrum of old and recent bibliography.
+This book was originally prepared in 2012 and updated recently in 2017.
+The objective of the present book is to present a complete and up - to - date coverage of composite laminates properties, literature reviews and mathematical modeling of laminated plates on buckling through the usage of a wide spectrum of old and recent bibliography.

-The material presented in this book is intended to serve as an introduction and literature review of composite laminated plates.
+The material presented in this book is intended to serve as an introduction, literature review and mathematical modeling of laminated plates on buckling of composite laminated plates.
 In chapter one, the introduction was presented from the points of view of fundamental definitions of fibrous composite laminates and micromechanical properties of fibers and matrix materials.
 At the end of the chapter the objectives of the present work were cited.